ibm-cloud-docs/netezza/webconsole/query-editor.md

 ## Running queries with the query editor
 {: #create-queries}

-### Running multiple SQL statements in a single sessions
+### Running multiple SQL statements in a single session
 {: #single-session-queries}

 1. Go to **Query editor**.